dphiffer/smalldata/docs/bylaws.md

 ## Article I PURPOSE

-The Corporation is formed for the purpose of increasing the access of its members to affordable, healthy, and responsibly produced food and other agricultural, household, and personal care products.
+The Corporation is formed for the purpose of increasing the access of its members to affordable, secure, and well maintained hosting services as well as a social media platform designed to put the interests of its users first.
 The Corporation operates according to cooperative principals, wherein each member receives only one vote.
 The Corporation is founded under the New York State Cooperative Corporations Law.

 ## Article II MEMBERS

 Section 1.
 Membership.
-Any person aged 18 or older can apply to be a member of the Corporation.
+Any person aged 13 or older can apply to be a member of the Corporation.
 Members shall be required to sign a membership agreement, and agree to comply with the Membership Requirements as adopted by the Board and the Membership.

 Section 2.
 Termination of Membership.
 Members may voluntarily resign their membership at any time.
 Any membership fee paid is non-refundable.
 Members may be suspended from the Corporation for failure to comply with the membership requirements, and will remain suspended until in compliance.
 Members may also be terminated for gross misconduct by a two-thirds vote of the Board.